FAQs about commercial waste

 For more information, we have produced a leaflet to help you manage your business waste which can be found in the downloads section of this page.

-Once you have a If you have a waste collection contract in place, your service provider should provide you with a copy of a waste transfer note (WTN).
+If you have a waste collection contract in place, your service provider should provide you with a copy of a waste transfer note (WTN).
 This acts as your evidence that the waste has been collected by a registered waste carrier and passed on to a licensed recycling or disposal facility.

 If you transport your waste to a disposal facility yourself, you will need a waste transfer note (WTN) from the licensed recycling or disposal facility that accepts your waste.
 You may also need to register with the Environment Agency as a registered waste carrier in order to transport your waste yourself.